darkgrue/Ubiquiti-DNSCrypt-Proxy-2-Configuration-Scripts/README.md

 # Start

-To get started, first and foremost, the DNSCrypt-Proxy 2 binary is needed, get the Linux MIPS64 binary from the [dnscrypt-proxy releases directory](https://github.com/jedisct1/dnscrypt-proxy/releases).
+To get started, first and foremost, the DNSCrypt-Proxy 2 binary is needed.
+GGet the Linux MIPS64 binary from the [dnscrypt-proxy releases directory](https://github.com/jedisct1/dnscrypt-proxy/releases).
 The binary comes with some sample configuration files.
 At a minimum, example-dnscrypt-proxy.toml needs to be renamed to dnscrypt-proxy.toml.
-By default, the binary expects the configuration files to be in the same directory; I chose to put the binary and the associated config files in the /config/sbin/dnscrypt-proxy directory.
+By default, the binary expects the configuration files to be in the same directory; I chose to put the binary and the associated config files in the `/config/sbin/dnscrypt-proxy` directory.

 A few support scripts are required: